Downtown Kalamazoo

 Float Down the Kalamazoo River from Comstock

 Whether you want to cruise the waters sitting, standing, rowing, or paddling – the Kalamazoo River is the place to do it!
-The Kalamazoo River is the perfect place to bring your paddle board, kayak, or canoes to explore the waters.
+The Kalamazoo River is the perfect place to bring your paddleboard, kayak, or canoe to explore the waters.

 Stop by Louie's Trophy House for Dinner

 Today, Louie’s is the oldest bar in Kalamazoo.
-The bar acts as an escape from the the busy city.
-When patrons walk in, the first thing they notice is the taxidermy lined walls.
+The bar acts as an escape from the busy city.
+When patrons walk in, they first notice the taxidermy-lined walls.
 It features a cabin on the lake feel.

 Walk to Green Door Distilling For a Night Cap

-You can sip on spirits extremely close to the source at Green Door Distilling’s bar and tasting room (limited indoor seating currently due to COVID-19), or head outside to the Green Door Garden area.
+You can sip on spirits close to the source at Green Door Distilling’s bar and tasting room or head outside to the Green Door Garden area.
 Both spaces offer the perfect setting for discovering their spirits.
 You can order cocktails such as Old Fashions, Blueberry Lavender Gimlets, Bloody Marys and more!

 2